-- 7. Details of mental capacity to make a decision regarding ability to prevent harm and self-neglect: Decision(s) and associated risks and consequences against which mental capacity (including 'executive functioning') has been assessed.
-How capacity assessment was carried out, when and by whom.
-Is a legal view required? - 8.
-Assessment of risk: Agree severity of risks identified
+- Decision(s) and associated risks and consequences against which mental capacity (including 'executive functioning') has been assessed - How capacity assessment was carried out, when and by whom - If mental capacity has been assumed, how has this assumption been reached? - Is a legal view required?

+4. Assessment of risk indicators

+Agree severity of risks identified (see Appendix 3)